-The amounts are non-trade in nature, unsecured, non-interest bearing and are repayable upon demand.
+The amounts are non-trade in nature, unsecured, and are renewable upon maturity in 2024 to 2025 (2022: 2023 to 2024) subject to agreement of counterparties.

 11. Due from holding company

 The amounts are non-trade in nature, unsecured, non-interest bearing and are repayable upon demand.